dwennersten/ProgrammingPrinciplesAndPractice2ndEd/Chapter4 Operations, iterations, functions, and vectors/ch4_notes.md

 - const - a constant whose value does not need to be known at compile time and whose value cannot change after initialization.
 - meaning of 'a'+1 : int{'a'} + 1
 - type(value) vs type{value} : both convert value to type, however type{value} prevents narrowing conversion where type(value) does not.
+- expression statements - an expression followed by a semicolon (ex: ++a; x=4)
+- declaration statements - a declaration followed by a semicolon (ex: int x)

 ## lvalue vs rvalue
 - if int length = 99